czlowiek488/OdinBasePack/README.md

 Be aware that event-loop implementation is naive and may not meet more sophisticated requirements.

-This implementation contains many shortcuts that make implementation simple but makes sacrifices in other areas like performance.
+This implementation contains many shortcuts that make implementation trivial but makes sacrifices in other areas like edge-case performance.

 ## Architecture